gabriel-filincowsky/FFT-Pattern-Suppression/docs/MODULARIZATION.md

 The modularized application follows a clear data flow:

-1. The main application loads the configuration and parses user inputs.
+1. The main application initializes and loads the configuration using the `controllers.main_controller` module.
-2. Data is loaded using the `data_processing.data_loader` module.
+2. User inputs are handled by the `controllers.image_controller` module.
-3. The loaded data is preprocessed using `data_processing.data_preprocessor`.
+3. Data is loaded and managed using the `controllers.processing_controller` module.
-4. The preprocessed data is passed to the `fft.fft_processor` for FFT computation.
+4. The loaded data is preprocessed and passed to the `processing.fft_processor` for FFT computation.
-5. The FFT results are then processed by the `fft.pattern_suppressor` to identify and suppress patterns.
+5. The FFT results are then processed by the `processing.mask_generator` to identify and suppress patterns.
-6. The suppressed FFT result is converted back to the time domain.
+6. Suppressed FFT results are converted back to the spatial domain.
-7. Throughout the process, the `visualization.plotter` module is used to generate plots of the original signal, FFT results, and suppressed signal.
+7. Throughout the process, the `views` module is used to generate plots and update the user interface.
-8. The `utils.helpers` module provides utility functions used by various components.
+8. The `utils.config_manager` module provides configuration management utilized by various components.

 This modular structure allows for clear separation of concerns and enables easy modification or replacement of individual components without affecting the entire system.